-We all know the example of a big heavy ship that floats and a small rocks that sinks.
+We all know the example of a big, heavy ship that floats and small rocks that sink.
 Why?
-Because of difference in mass and weight.
+Because of the difference in mass and weight.

 The big ship displaces more water than it weighs, therefore it will float.
-Whereas the small rock, despite being smaller, weighs more that the amount of water it displaces.
+Whereas the small rock, despite being smaller, weighs more than the amount of water it displaces.